Host a website anonymously from home using a Raspberry Pi

 - Import the configuration.
 For WireGuard, save it in

-/etc/wireguard/wg0.conf. - Start the VPN and set the VPN interface as the default route for outbound traffic.
+/etc/wireguard/wg0.conf. - Activate the VPN and set its interface as the default route for all outbound Raspberry Pi traffic.

 - Enable automatic start on boot via systemd networkd or NetworkManager.